 CORLEAP functions as a “territorial cooperation platform".
 Local and regional associations from the partner states are contact points for CORLEAP in their countries, while CoR is the natural contact point for the EU institutions.
 This enables CORLEAP to collect and share information relevant to the local and regional dimension of the Eastern Partnership.

 How is it composed?

 CORLEAP consists of 33 regional and local politicians: 18 members of the CoR and 15 representatives from the five Eastern partner countries.

 Each Eastern partner country has three seats.
-The EU seats are distributed according to the CoR's political composition, divided between its six political groups: European People's Party (EPP), Party of European Socialists (PES) Renew Europe (RE), European Alliance (EA), the European Conservatives and Reformists Group (ECR) and The Greens.
+The EU seats are distributed according to the CoR's political composition, divided between its six political groups: European People's Party (EPP), Party of European Socialists (PES), Renew Europe (RE), the European Conservatives and Reformists Group (ECR), European Alliance (EA), and the Greens.